The Strongest Man in the Bible: 7 Things To Learn From Him

 Photo credit: Canva

 The Philistines did as Samson told Delilah.
-But he “split apart the bowstrings like a single thread is split apart at the touch of fire” (verse 9, MEV).
+But he was able to split the bowstrings apart like a single thread is split apart at the touch of fire (verse 9).

 Delilah felt disappointed that Samson deceived and lied to her.